sciapp/gr-documentation/src/c.rst

 - GR does not rely on X11 for its non-interactive output formats, so you will not need the dependencies listed above on a headless system.
 - GR3 uses GLX for OpenGL context creation, which requires a connection to an X server.
-If you are using a headless sytem, e.g. a Docker container, you can use Xvfb or similar tools to start an X server that can be used by GR3, although it may only provide software rendering.
+If X, GLX or OpenGL is not available, GR3 will fall back to a built-in software renderer which implements all GR3 functionality except for volume rendering.
+If you are using a headless sytem, e.g. a Docker container, and want to use :c:func:`gr_volume`, you can use Xvfb or similar tools to start an X server that can be used by GR3.

 Linux packages
 ^^^^^^^^^^^^^^